tnakada/tnakada.github.io/_posts/2020-09-25-start-research.md

 code:
 ---

 Start research at Dr. Xie's computational biology lab.
-Work is on graph neural networks
+Work is on applying graph neural networks to heterogeneous multi-layer networks in omics data.